beetbox/pyacoustid/README.rst

 0.4
-  Fingerprinting can now fall back to using the ``fpcalc`` command-line tool instead of the Chromaprint dynamic library (so the library can be used with the binary distributions).
+  Fingerprinting can now fall back to using the ``fpcalc`` command-line tool instead of the Chromaprint dynamic library so the library can be used with the binary distributions (thanks to Lukáš Lalinský).
+  Fingerprint submission (thanks to Alastair Porter).
   Data chunks can now be buffers as well as bytestrings (fixes compatibility with pymad).